-Indoor Activities: 30 Ways To Spend a Rainy Day in NJ
+Indoor Activities: 35 Ways to Spend a Rainy Day in NJ

-Rainy days may be perfect for curling up with a book or stomping in puddles, but sometimes busy kids need more boredom-busters on stormy days.
-No matter the season, NJ has a great array of indoor fun for the whole family, from museums and indoor play spaces to bowling alleys and roller rinks.
+Rainy days may be perfect for curling up with a book or stomping in puddles, but sometimes busy kids need more than these at-home boredom-busters on stormy days.
+No matter the season, New Jersey has an array of great indoor fun for the whole family, from museums and indoor play spaces to bowling alleys, roller rinks, and more.

-If staying dry sounds better, or COVID has you on edge about exploring such public spots, we've got plenty of ideas for at-home rainy day fun, too.
+If staying in sounds better, or COVID has you on edge about exploring such public spots, we've got plenty of ideas for at-home rainy day fun, too.

 As a reminder, please click through to each venue's website for current safety precautions, and keep in mind reservations are currently required for most indoor spots.
-Capacity limitations, social distancing, and mask-wearing are also required at most of these picks, so be prepared.
+Capacity limitations, social distancing, and mask mandates are also in effect at most of these picks, so be prepared.

 Spend a day exploring the Adventure Aquarium.
 Photo courtesy of the aquarium

-4. Hit the (indoor) slopes at Big Snow at the American Dream entertainment complex any time of year.
+You can also hit the (indoor) slopes at Big Snow at American Dream any time of year.